alekseysotnikov/CmdTool/README.md

 ### Features
 - Execute command or script
 - Save output stream of the process into a file
-- Create or delete work directory before or after execution
+- Create work directory automatically
+- Cleanup produced data

 ### Examples
 > Execute command